MikaelOM/MikaelOM/README.md

 I'm a FRONT-END developer for around 2 years, but I have a little experience in BACKEND with NodeJs.
 I currently work with an e-commerce platform with vtex io, react, typescript, css and more technologies.
-I really like web and mobile development, and in the future I'm thinking of studying and starting some IOT projects.